isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust.md

 <div data-type="detailsContent" class="isomer-details-content">
 <p>Your data is not written into the public blockchain so as to preserves
 data confidentiality.
-Only the title ownership is recorded on one of the selected blockchain(Ethereum, Polygon, XDC or Stability) for title documents.</p>
+Only the title ownership is recorded on one of the selected blockchain for title documents.</p>
 <p>You decide what data and data format that go into your electronic documents.</p>
 <p>And the security and reliability of your transactions are assured, as
 TradeTrust's security assessment was comprehensively conducted by a third-party